YunoHost-Apps/yeswiki_ynh/README.md

 #### Multi-users support

-Are LDAP and HTTP auth supported?
-Can the app be used by multiple users?
+At the moment LDAP and SSO authentication are not supported.
+It is necessary to login on the wiki.

 #### Supported architectures